GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/README.md

 ## Routing to multiple DICOM stores

 Import adapter C-STORE service supports routing to multiple DICOM stores based on tags in incoming instance and client AET.
-Filter is in the format fo a QidoRS query, with addition of AETTitle virtual tag for matching calling client AET.
+Filter is in the format fo a QidoRS query, with addition of AETitle virtual tag for matching calling client AET.
 Empty filter will match all instances.
 If no filter matches, instances will be routed to '--dicomweb_address'.